stschulte/puppet-postgres/README.md

 ### pg\_database

-The `pg_database` lets you describe a PostgreSQL database as a puppet resource so you can easily make sure that a certain database exists.
+The `pg_database` lets you describe a PostgreSQL database as a puppet resource, so you can easily make sure that a certain database exists.

 Let's say you write your own `puppetdb::database` class and inside that class you want to make sure that a database called `puppetdb` exists: